-Number of Doses Sold

-Products Date of Approval 2014 2013 2012

-Healive May 2002 3.9 million 4.1 million 3.7 million

-Bilive June 2005 2.6 million 2.5 million 2.6 million

-Anflu October 2005 3.4 million 3.4 million 2.9 million

-Panflu (1) April 2008 40,000 3.0 million nil

-Panflu.1 (1) September 2009 nil nil nil

-Mumps September 2012 1.7 million 1.2 million nil

-Rabend August 2011 70,000 0.2 million 5,000
+Number of Doses Sold Products Date of Approval 2015 2014 2013 Healive May 2002 4.1 million 3.9 million 4.1 million Bilive June 2005 2.3 million 2.6 million 2.5 million Anflu October 2005 3.2 million 3.4 million 3.4 million Panflu (1) April 2008 1.1 million 40,000 3.0 million Panflu.
+(1) September 2009 nil nil nil Mumps September 2012 1.2 million 1.7 million 1.2 million

 (1) We sold all of our Panflu and Panflu.1 products to the PRC government.
 Our sales of Panflu and Panflu.1 depend on the completion of government audit on our fulfillment to the stockpiling order.
-In 2014, 40,000 doses of Panflu products manufactured for the government stockpiling order were not used and expired.
-Sales of Panflu and Panflu.
-1 generated revenues of \$0.2 million in 2014.
+In 2015, 1.1 million doses of Panflu products manufactured for the government stockpiling order were not used and expired, allowing us to recognize sales revenue.
+Sales of Panflu generated revenues of \$3.9 million in 2015.

-Our pipeline consists of various vaccine candidates in the pre-clinical and clinical development phases in China.
+Our pipeline consists of various vaccine candidates in the pre-clinical and clinical trial development phases in China.
 We completed three phases of clinical trials on our EV71 vaccine and the phase III clinical results showed our EV71 vaccine candidate has an efficacy rate of 94.8% against HFMD among infants and young children.
-We filed NDA for our EV71 vaccine candidate in May 2013, which is under the technological review by CFDA.
+We obtained new drug certificate and production license for our EV71 vaccine in December 2015, and obtained the GMP certificate in January 2016.
 In addition, we filed applications to conduct clinical trials for pneumococcal conjugate vaccine, pneumococcal polysaccharide vaccine and rubella vaccine in early 2011.
 We filed an application for the clinical trial of varicella vaccine in January 2013.
-We obtained the approvals to conduct clinical trials of pneumococcal polysaccharide vaccine, and rubella vaccine in May of 2014, January 2015, and December 2014, respectively.
+We obtained the approvals to conduct clinical trials of pneumococcal polysaccharide vaccine and sIPV vaccine in May 2014, December 2014, January 2015 and December 2015, respectively.